telerik/kendo-ui-core/docs/web/dropdownlist/overview.md

             $("#dropdownlist").kendoDropDownList();
         });
     </script>

-### Use a jQuery Selector

-Initialize the DropDownList by using a jQuery selector:
+#### Initialize the DropDownList by binding it to a local data array

+The DropDownList can be bound to local data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
+Local arrays are appropriate for limited value options.

+###### Example

     <input id="dropdownlist">